Ale1/Splashdown/README.md

 # Getting Started
-## Hello World
+## (1) Hello World
-Right-click on the Assets Folder.
+Right-click on any location within the Assets Folder.
 Select `Create > New Splashdown`.
 A Splashdown file will appear.
-Feel free to move the file to a subfolder (as long as its a child of Assets folder).

 Fill in the Splashdown Importer window and hit `Apply`.